flock-community/dialogflow-ci-java/README.md

 This will let you generate access tokens.

 ## The Example project
-Clone/Download this from Github.
 In the resources/features directory there is an example feature for a simple Dialogflow project.

 Go to https://travis-ci.org/flock-se/dialogflow-ci-example.
 The feature is tested against the example Dialogflow application here.